-Amazon affiliate program supports 3 types of payments:
+Amazon Affiliate program supports 3 types of payments:

-Direct deposit is cheapest and fastest way to get money, but it can be done only to a US account opened in a bank located in the US.
+Direct deposit is the cheapest and fastest way to get money.
+However, it can be done only to a US account opened in a bank located in the US.

-This was the first reason why I needed a US based account.
+This was the first reason why I needed a US-based account.

 Account For Buying Online Business

-While it seems like a lot of websites, in fact, the cheap ones (the price is < $15,000 – yes, this is cheap comparing to a few hundred thousand dollar websites!) get sold in a few hours after the publication.
-The websites disappear so quickly that very often there is no time left to do a proper due diligence.
+While it seems like a lot of websites, in fact, the cheap ones (the price is < $15,000 – yes, this is cheap compared to a few hundred thousand dollar websites!) get sold in a few hours after the publication.
+The websites disappear so quickly that very often there is no time left to do proper due diligence.

 A wire transfer from a Canadian bank to a US one may take somewhere between 3 to 5 days.
 Meanwhile, a domestic transfer, from the USA to the USA, takes 4 – 24 hours.
 Hours!
 I have no chances to win the race while trying to pay from a Canadian account.

 After getting to the bank, I did the wire transfer and crossed my fingers hoping for the best.
 However, only 12 hours later I learned that the website was sold to somebody else who clearly did not need 3 days for their payment to go through.

-This is the second reason why I needed a US based account.
+This is the second reason why I needed a US-based account.